About the Journal

-Design cases destined to be PDF or SWF formatted articles are reviewed in the same manner, by two blind reviewers.
-Please allow six weeks for reviews to be completed in either format.
+Design cases are reviewed by two anonymous reviewers.
+Please allow a minimum of six weeks for reviews to be completed.
 Once your article has been reviewed, and possible revisions have been completed on the manuscript, we ask the article be prepared for publication.

 Open Access Policy